-What do we need to achieve at COP26?
+What did the UK Presidency aim to achieve at COP26?

 1. Secure global net zero by mid-century and keep 1.5 degrees within reach

 Countries are being asked to come forward with ambitious 2030 emissions reductions targets that align with reaching net zero by the middle of the century.

 To deliver on these stretching targets, countries will need to: